Getting Ready for Your Trip to Egypt

 Things you may be carrying with you during sightseeing: Water carrier, flashlight, camera, money (Egyptian pounds, US $, ATM card and credit card), passport, mobile phone, Kleenex, moist towelettes, sunscreen, lip protection, journal, snacks, light jacket, sunglasses, sun hat, binoculars, your All One World tour booklet.

 Please bring a 2nd pair of sunglasses.
 People tend to lose them or break them.

-It is best to have hats with a chinstrap for the wind and are easily packed.
+It is best to have hats which are easily packed and have a chinstrap for the wind.
 Having an extra hat is good, too.

 . . . .